fengjixuchui/branch-tables-and-jump-tables/README.md

 # Branch Tables and Jump Tables
 > This repo covers Branch and Jump Tables in C and x86 assembly.
-Branch Tables handle **jumps within a subroutine**, while Jump Tables facilitate dynamic subroutine calls.
+Branch Tables handle jumps within a subroutine, while Jump Tables facilitate dynamic subroutine calls.
 Examples and step-by-step explanations are provided for a deeper understanding.

 - snowcra5h@icloud.com
 - https://twitter.com/snowcra5h